-Elvins, a Republican, was the representative for Missouri's 13th congressional district from 1909 to 1911.
+Elvins was the representative for Missouri’s 13th congressional district and was a Republican.
+He served from 1909 to 1911.

 From Mar 1909 to Mar 1911, Elvins missed 67 of 200 roll call votes, which is 33.5%.
 This is worse than the median of 26.8% among the lifetime records of representatives serving in Mar 1911.
 The chart below reports missed votes over time.